bittrance/bittrance.github.io/content/posts/designing-restful-apis-for-cloud-services.md

 _The URI should contain a version number.
 In [semver](https://semver.org/) terms, this is a "major" version and we use it to signal breaking changes.
 Given that we have the ability to extend input and output (see [JSON objects are maps](#json-objects-are-maps)), it should be possible to accommodate most "minor" changes within existing APIs.
 Ideally, resources with different versions have an implicit relation.
 For example, if we serve both `GET /v1/customers/acme` and `GET /v2/customers/acme`, they refer to the same customer._

 **Motivation**: Versions in the URI serve two purposes.
 First, it signals that one resource should be preferred over another.
 Second, enables us to write new implementations of a service incrementally.

+The example above uses a path element to name the major version, but you could equally include it in the domain name of the service, e.g. `https://api-v1.example.com/customers/acme`.

 ### Authorization is based on method + resource